cgx027/on-static/README.md

 * isoDir: the dir where user uploaded iso files will be stored.
 Also a relative path.
 * microkernelDir: the dir where user uploaded microkernel files will be stored.
 Also a relative path.
 * inventoryFile: the file where user image settings are stored.
+* httpTimeout: The timeout in microsecond for every http request.
+Default to 24 hours.
+Take this into account if your are trying to upload a large file to on-static.

 ## Contributions are welcome